RedisLabs/redislabs-docs/content/rc/security/shared-responsibility-model.md

 ---
 Title: Redis Cloud shared responsibility model
+linkTitle: Shared responsibility model
 description:
 weight: 11
 alwaysopen: false
 categories: ["RC"]
 ---
-The security of all Redis Cloud deployments is a shared responsibility.
-Redis Labs, the public cloud providers (AWS, GCP, and Azure), and our customers all take part in ensuring the security of these deployments.
+The security of all Redis Enterprise Cloud deployments is a shared responsibility.
+Redis Labs, the public cloud providers (Amazon Web Services \[AWS], Google Cloud Platform \[GCP], and Microsoft Azure), and our customers all take part in ensuring the security of these deployments.

-## Redis Labs' responsibility
+## Redis Labs responsibility

 Redis Enterprise Cloud's offerings are managed by Redis Labs and deployed on AWS, Azure, and Google Cloud infrastructure.